Free (ISP): Logos and slogans

-According to recurrent audience measurement reports conducted by Médiamétrie, Free's general portal is the fourth most popular website in France.
-During peak load hours, Free accounts for nearly half the traffic on the Amsterdam Internet Exchange.

 Criticism

 On 3 January 2013 at 4pm in France, Free released a new firmware for its latest modem named "Revolution" which contained an advertisement blocker.
 The firmware of the modems was updated when rebooting, and the Ad filtering was enabled by default.
 Within a few hours, Free gained media attention and was strongly criticized by website editors for penalizing them instead of Free's target Google.
 On 7 January at 8.30am, the Ad filtering was removed before Free ultimately decided, on 17 January at 6pm, to include the Ad filter and disable it by default.
-However, customers who restarted their modem between the 3 and 7 January had enabled the option without even knowing it.
+However, customers who restarted their modem between 3 and 7 January had enabled the option without even knowing it.

 Since Free is one of the biggest ISP in France, worries started to raise of French hosting forums concerning the people's interest into Ad blockers in general.